 Downtown is the heart of Portland, running from High Street to Franklin Street, and from Cumberland Avenue down to Portland’s working waterfront.
 Downtown residents enjoy views of Portland’s picturesque brick cityscape, and coffee shops, restaurants, museums, galleries, and bookstores are conveniently located right outside their doorsteps.
 To learn more about Portland’s downtown neighborhoods and beyond, explore the Portland Downtown District’s guide to areas of interest.

-East Bayside is one of the most diverse, quickly growing neighborhoods in Maine, and is bounded by Franklin Street, Washington Avenue, Marginal Way, and Congress Street.
-The neighborhood is home to businesses including Tandem Coffee, Urban Farm Fermentory, Rising Tide Brewery, Portland Power Yoga, and many artist studios and galleries.
+East Bayside is one of the most diverse, quickly growing neighborhoods in Maine and is bounded by Franklin Street, Washington Avenue, Marginal Way, and Congress Street.
+The neighborhood is home to businesses including Tandem Coffee, Urban Farm Fermentory, Rising Tide Brewing Company, Portland Power Yoga, and many artist studios and galleries.
 To learn more, contact the East Bayside Neighborhood Organization or check out their Facebook page.